Twin Hills Gold Project Overview

 Notes on mineral resource reporting:

-2. The mineral resource are classified under the guidelines of the CIM Definition Standards for Mineral Resources and Mineral Reserves and adopted by the CIM Council, and procedures for classifying the reported mineral resources were undertaken within the context of the Canadian Securities Administrators NI 43-101.
+3. The mineral resource has been classified under the guidelines of the CIM Definition Standards for Mineral Resources and Mineral Reserves and adopted by the CIM Council, and procedures for classifying the reported mineral resources were undertaken within the context of the Canadian Securities Administrators NI 43-101.

-6. Mining costs of US$2.00/t mineralized material and US$1.85/t waste, with additional cost attributed to depth below surface
+c.
+Mining costs of US$2.00/t ore and US$1.85/t waste, with additional cost attributed to depth below surface

-7. Processing and rehandling costs of US$8.15/t run of mine mineralized material
+d.
+Processing and rehandling costs of US$8.15/t run of mine ore

-11. Mineral resources that are not mineral reserves do not have demonstrated economic viability.
+5. Mineral resources that are not Mineral Reserves do not have demonstrated economic viability.

-The PFS was prepared in September of 2022 by Lycopodium Minerals Canada in accordance with National Instrument 43-101—Standards of Disclosure for Mineral Projects (“NI 43-101”).
+The DFS was prepared in June of 2023 by Lycopodium Minerals Canada in accordance with National Instrument 43-101—Standards of Disclosure for Mineral Projects (“NI 43-101”).

-The table below summarizes the results and key valuation metrics of the PFS on a pre- and post-tax basis.
+The table below summarizes the results and key valuation metrics of the DFS on a pre- and post-tax basis.

 A sensitivity analysis utilising a range of gold prices and operating variables was completed.